100 Notable alumni of

 -

 Gregory Zeschuk CM is a Canadian businessman who was a VP at Electronic Arts and General Manager at BioWare Austin until 2012.
 He co-founded video game developer BioWare in Edmonton in 1995 with Ray Muzyka and Augustine Yip, after all three earned their medical degrees from the University of Alberta.
 Zeschuk announced his retirement from BioWare on September 18, 2012.
 He is currently involved in a number of projects related to the craft-beer industry, including the production of a web-based interview show known as "The Beer Diaries."
-Greg is also the chairman of the board of the smart playground technology startup, Biba Ventures based in Vancouver, BC.
+Zeschuk is also the chairman of the board of the smart playground technology startup, Biba Ventures based in Vancouver, BC.

 -